Computing a LTAS with the Public API [1]#

 )

-To run analyses in the Public API, use the Analysis class:
+To run transforms in the Public API, use the Transform class:

 nb_ltas_time_bins=3000, # This will turn the regular spectrum computation in a LTAS